dekura/BiSMO/README.md

 BiSMO is a PyTorch-based framework for bilevel optimization in lithography applications, specifically for Source Mask Optimization (SMO).
 It provides a modular and efficient approach to solve the complex optimization problems in lithography by leveraging bilevel optimization techniques.

-The framework is built on top of [Betty](https://github.com/leopard-ai/betty), an automatic differentiation library for generalized meta-learning and multilevel optimization.

 ## Installation